 This Classic Eclair recipe is a Pate a Choux based hollow pastry shell filled with creamy custard, then dipped into a shiny chocolate glaze.
-Simple, yet sophisticated and all around delicious Chocolate Eclair Recipe!
+This is a simple, yet sophisticated and all-around delicious Chocolate Eclair Recipe!

-Learn the tips and tricks on how to make eclairs.
-Recipe for eclairs with the perfect hollow shells and the creamiest custard filling.
+Here you’ll learn the tips and tricks on how to make eclairs.
+You’ll love this recipe for eclairs with the perfect hollow shells and the creamiest custard filling.